-Here’s a picture below at all the the ferry times and prices.
+Here’s a picture below of all the ferry times and prices.
 The Neemati Ghat is on the Jorhat side and the Kalamabari Ghat is Majuli Islands’ dock.

 In true Indian fashion, don’t expect these ferries to be punctual!
 Every time I hopped on, they would leave at least 10 – 15 minutes after the scheduled departure time.

-What are the prices for the Jorhat to Majuli Island ferry in 2018?
+What are the Jorhat to Majuli Island ferry prices in 2023?

 Don’t worry about buying tickets in advance, a conductor comes around and sells tickets once you’re on the boat.
 Here’s a full list of prices;